nus-cs2113-AY2223S2/ip/docs/README.md

 event [DESCRIPTION] /from [BEGIN] /to [END]
 ```

-**" /from " and " /to " must be exactly in the above order or the program would not recognise the input**
+**Note: " /from " and " /to " must be exactly in the above order or the program would not recognise the input**

 Example of usage: